smash.Model.optimize#

 Note

-If not given, a default learning rate will be used.
-This option is only used when mapping is 'ann'.
+If not given, a default learning rate for each optimizer will be used.

 random_stateint or None, default None

-A random seed used to initialize neural network weights.
+A random seed used to initialize neural network parameters.

 Note

-If not given, the weights will be initialized with a random seed.
-This options is only used when mapping is 'ann'.
+If not given, the neural network parameters will be initialized with a random seed.
+This options is only used when mapping is 'ann', and the weights and biases of net are not yet initialized.

 termination_critdict[str, Any] or None, default None